mrloop/mrloop.github.com/_posts/2025-02-28-code-completions.markdown

 layout: post
 title: "Exploring LLMs: A Blind Trial for Code Completions"
 categories: [Neovim, LLM, AI]
+excerpt: "This article presents findings from a four-month blind trial of LLM code completions in a professional development environment.
+By tracking over"
 ---

 > **Abstract:** This article presents findings from a four-month blind trial of LLM code completions in a professional development environment.
 By tracking over 94,000 code suggestions across three leading AI assistants, I found that GitHub Copilot delivers the highest quality suggestions (3.4% acceptance rate) while Supermaven provides the greatest volume of useful completions.
 Codeium performed significantly worse (0.5% acceptance rate) and was discontinued after seven days.
 This data-driven approach reveals meaningful differences in LLM performance for practical coding assistance.